-TABLE 1-1 Types of Tests
+TABLE 1.1 Types of Tests

-I. Ability tests: Measure skills in terms of speed, accuracy, or both.
-A. Achievement: Measures previous learning.
-B. Aptitude: Measures potential for acquiring a specific skill.
-C. Intelligence: Measures potential to solve problems, adapt to changing circumstances, and profit from experiences.
-II.
-Personality tests: Measure typical behavior-traits, temperaments, and dispositions.
-A. Structured (objective): Provides a self-report statement to which the person responds "True" or "False," "Yes" or "No." B. Projective: Provides an ambiguous test stimulus; response requirements are unclear. --- --- assume that the differences shown on the test reflect actual differences among individuals.
-For instance, individuals who score high on an IQ test are assumed to have a higher degree of intelligence than those who obtain low scores.
-Thus, the most important purpose of testing is to differentiate among those taking the tests.
-We shall discuss the idea of individual differences later in this chapter.
+- I. Ability tests: Measure skills in terms of speed, accuracy, or both. - A. Achievement: Measures previous learning. - B. Aptitude: Measures potential for acquiring a specific skill. - C. Intelligence: Measures potential to solve problems, adapt to changing circumstances, and profit from experience. - II.
+Personality tests: Measure typical behavior-traits, temperaments, and dispositions. - A. Structured (objective): Provides a self-report statement to which the person responds "True" or "False," "Yes" or "No." - B. Projective: Provides an ambiguous test stimulus; response requirements are unclear.